BLUE RHINO AI

 • Each clip should be one continuous take — no cuts, no edits

-• Video 4 — Direct & authoritative: Address a common misconception about chiropractic care.
-Be straightforward and confident — you're the expert correcting bad information.
-A little passion here is great.
+• Video 4 — Direct & authoritative: Be straightforward and confident.
+Talk like you're the expert correcting bad information.
+Clear, strong, no hesitation.

 • Don't use filters